Glasgow Tree Lovers' Society.

 Annual General Meeting.

-This year’s AGM will be held at 2.00 pm on Thursday, 9th March, 2017 in the boardroom of Mackintosh House Limited, 5 Blythswood Square, G2 4AD, courtesy of Mr Douglas Kinnaird.
+This year’s AGM, which was to be held at 2.00 pm on Thursday, 9th March, 2018 in the boardroom of Mackintosh House Limited, 5 Blythswood Square, G2 4AD, has been postponed owing to the adverse weather conditions.

 Any member or friend wishing to attend any of the above events is requested to contact Bob Gray on 0141 339 9802.